ESCOMP/CISM-wrapper/doc/source/t-compsets.rst

 A run with standalone CISM in the CESM context is known as a T compset.
 (In the past this was referred to as a TG compset.
 Now the G appears near the end of the compset name, so compsets have names like T1850Gg, where the final g indicates Greenland.)
-This compset uses the active ice sheet model forced by a data land model; all other components are stubs.
+This compset uses the active ice sheet model for the specified ice sheet(s), forced by a data land model; all other components are stubs.
 Before running a T compset, you must have coupler history files from a previous run that included CLM (version 4.5 or later).
 You can run with either existing forcing data (see :numref:`t-with-existing-data`) or with your own forcing data (see :numref:`t-with-your-own-data`).

 .. _t-with-existing-data: